Routes · Namsan, Jung-gu

 What about lockers and changing?

-There are free first-come-first-served lockers (some keypad, some key) and a small dressing cabin for both men and women at the park entrance.
-Korea is also a place where people leave bags on a wooden bench without worry.
+Free first-come-first-served lockers (some keypad, some key) and a small dressing cabin for both men and women at the park entrance.
+Korea is also a place where people leave bags on a bench without worry.
 Your call.

 -